The Cupola of St Peter's Basilica in the Vatican can be visited daily - inside and out.

 There are two levels to the climb: the first part takes you to the interior of the dome which offers magnigificent views of the basilica below as well as a chance to see the mosaics up close.

 The second part of the visit is optional and is for the slightly more adventurous visitor.
-It involves climbing a further 320 steps which become progressively narrower and more winding, ending in a tight, corkscrew staircase.
+It involves climbing a total of 551 steps which become progressively narrower and more winding, ending in a tight, corkscrew staircase.
 If you suffer from claustrophia, this is not for you.

 However once on top of the cupola you will have a bird's-eye view of Vatican City as well as a breathtaking panorama of Rome, spread out 136m below.